Volifter/Bufi/README.md

 # Bufi
 Bocal User-Friendly Interface

+# DISCLAIMER
+This is an outdated project I finished a very long time ago.
+For an up-to-date, better looking version full of more useful features, please visit https://gitlab.com/volifter/epigit

 # Description
 Bufi makes managing your Epitech repositories easier.
 It includes the functionality of the `blih` command-line tool, adding a nice graphical interface and some time saving features.